Hednesford railway station

-Hednesford railway station serves the town of Hednesford in Staffordshire, England.
-The station, and all trains serving it, are operated by West Midlands Railway.
+Hednesford railway station serves the market town of Hednesford in Staffordshire, England.
+The station forms a part of the Chase Line and is operated by West Midlands Railway.

 History

 The station was opened in 1859 on the Cannock Mineral Railway's line from Cannock to Rugeley Town and taken over by the London and North Western Railway a decade later (though the LNWR had worked the line from the outset).
 It closed to passengers on 18 January 1965 and to goods traffic on 6 September the same year as a result of the Beeching Axe, though the line that passed through remained in use for goods & mineral traffic, serving the power station at Rugeley and various local collieries.

 The station reopened in 1989 by British Rail, as the terminus of the first stage of the reopening of the Chase Line from Walsall to passenger trains.
 At first, there was just a single platform (the current Walsall-bound one); however when services were extended to Rugeley Town in 1997, a second platform was added.